You are {{data.person.age}} years old,

 Medicare Surtax 3.8% on Capital Gain for MAGI over $250,000.

-State Taxes allows different taxes for before and after retirement.
+State Tax inputs allows different taxes for before and after retirement.

 Long-term capital gains can't push you into a higher tax bracket